WHFS (historic): 1970s

-Many musicians, famous and not yet famous, traipsed across the street to do interviews and perform live at the station.
+Many musicians traipsed across the street to do interviews and perform live at the station.
 Many cut WHFS-specific IDs.
 One classic example of a legal ID, done by The Persuasions, "WHFS, it's the station we like the best, we'll be rockin', we'll be rollin', on W - Hhhhh---F-Sssss - - - 102.3 - Bethesda."
 That was one of many special IDs and live performances recorded by Ty Ford when he was there and in charge of Production.
 The enthusiastic and knowledgeable interviews by such deejays as "Weasel", who held down the drive-time afternoon weekday slot - about the time that bands setting up across the street were ready for a dinner break before a performance - provided details about the artists' experience, as well as providing plugs for the upcoming appearance.
 Weasel's obvious friendship with many of his guests elicited striking candor from them.

 During the 1970s, WHFS would broadcast music that other FM Rock stations normally overlooked, including cuts as long as 20 minutes.
 Artists like Frank Zappa, Yes, Genesis, Roxy Music and other non-commercial artists of the time were the normal format.
 If The Beatles were ever played, their more obscure tracks like Tomorrow Never Knows or Blue Jay Way were used instead of familiar tracks like Hey Jude or Lady Madonna.
 Once the station played all of Revolution 9.
 The station made a policy of never playing a "hit" and broke with precedent by leaving the playlists strictly up to the DJs.
-Once in a while the DJs would, as a joke, throw in a Top 40 hit just to throw the listeners off.
-Sometimes, late at night, the DJ might announce "and now we'll repeat that for those of you on drugs," and immediately replay the last song.
+Once in a while, the DJs would, as a joke, throw in a Top 40 hit just to throw the listeners off.
+Sometimes, late at night, the DJ might announce "And now we'll repeat that for those of you on drugs," and immediately replay the last song.
 It furthered the careers of then-undiscovered stars Bruce Springsteen, George Thorogood and Emmylou Harris, who sometimes showed up at the studio.
-WHFS played the records of many local groups as well, including The Nighthawks, The Slickee Boys, Black Market Baby, The Diversions, Tru Fax & the Insaniacs, Bad Brains and Root Boy Slim and the Sex Change Band."
+WHFS played the records of many local groups as well, including The Nighthawks, The Slickee Boys, Black Market Baby, Tru Fax & the Insaniacs, Bad Brains and Root Boy Slim and the Sex Change Band."